-There are three mountain refuges at this part of Tzoumerka, two on the western side of the mountain between the villages of Pramanta and Melissiurgoi and one in the east above Kataraktis.
-They are the best choice for ascents to the summit thanks to its location high up on the slopes of the mountain.
+There are three mountain refuges in this part of Tzoumerka, two on the western side of the mountain between the villages of Pramanta and Melissiurgoi and one in the east above Kataraktis.
+They are the best choice for ascents to the summit thanks to their location high up on the slopes of the mountain.

 Pramanta refuge is a great base for explorations on the northern slopes of Strogoula.
-This smallish refuge, sitting in a beautiful location in an altitude of 1300 m, offers homey atmosphere, simple dorm accommodation, good home cooked meals and amazing views of the surrounding mountains.
-The owners were unbelievably flexible and welcoming, too, waiting up for us till midnight with a huge chunk of παστίτσιο ready to be served and waking up with the chickens to prepare breakfast so that we can depart at six thirty in the morning, well fed and happy.
+This smallish refuge, sitting in a beautiful location at an altitude of 1300 m, offers a homey atmosphere, simple dorm accommodation, good home-cooked meals, and amazing views of the surrounding mountains.
+The owners were unbelievably flexible and welcoming, too, waiting up for us till midnight with a huge chunk of παστίτσιο ready to be served and waking up with the chickens to prepare breakfast so that we can depart at six-thirty in the morning, well-fed and happy.

-Κatarraktis Refuge is the only refuge on the east side of the mountain lying in an altitude of above the village of Katarakktis.
-Its location makes it a great base for the ascents to the Katafidi Summit, the Mpresiani plateau or for a crossing of the mountain range.
-Unfortunately, its been under construction for years and is open only for larger groups after previous arrangement.
-Even then, the conditions are quite harsh including no electricity for the most part, sleeping on a concrete floor or using toilets with a curtain in place of a door (the main challenge for some of the female members of our expedition).
+Κatarraktis Refuge is the only refuge on the east side of the mountain lying at an altitude above the village of Katarakktis.
+Its location makes it a great base for the ascents to the Katafidi Summit, the Mpresiani plateau, or for a crossing of the mountain range.
+Unfortunately, its been under construction for years and is open only for larger groups after a previous arrangement.
+Even then, the conditions are quite harsh including no electricity, for the most part, sleeping on a concrete floor or using toilets with a curtain in place of a door (the main challenge for some of the female members of our expedition).
 Let’s just hope the alleged constructions will meet a lucky end in the near future and the refuge will open to the public.

 Ascending the Stroggoula Peak (2112 m) from Pramanta Refuge